-- There are various animal in nature that look adorable, but looks can be deceiving and it may lead to bigger mishap than you can ever imagine.
+- There are various animals in nature that look adorable, but looks can be deceiving and they may lead to bigger mishaps than you can ever imagine.

 - One of the most important things to remember is that animals usually avoid humans and don’t attack unless they feel threatened.